6. The Making of a Scientist, 10th-Eng

 Ans.
 His mother

-8. How many species of butterflies had Ebright collected by the time he was in the second?
+8. How many species of butterflies had Ebright collected by the time he was in the second grade?

 9. What qualities of Ebright made him a scientist?

 Ans.
-First-rate mind, curiosity and to win for the right reason
+First-rate mind, deep curiosity and to win for the right reasons

 Ans.
 How cells work